 The case log should reflect the diversity of systemic diseases/conditions, species and procedures to which you have experience providing anesthesia care.
 Drug protocols should be tailored to the patient based on the patient evaluation (history, physical exam, diagnostic tests) rather than clinical routine.
 The case log should include the following: date of procedure; ASA status; species/breed, age, sex, weight; duration of anesthesia (defined as the length of time that the patient does not respond to stimuli under the influence of inhalant or injectable pharmaceuticals); summary of care (pertinent information from pre-, intra- and post-op); equipment and monitoring methods used; reason for anesthesia and diagnosis (state procedure, diagnosis and include pertinent information from patient evaluation to justify ASA classification); and location where procedure was performed.
 Every case log contains a drop-down menu that you can select location 1, location 2 or secondary 1.
-It is extremely important that these locations correspond to the appropriate location indicated on the professional history and experience form along with the skills verification form.
+It is extremely important that these locations correspond to the appropriate location indicated on the employment location form and skills verification form and correlate to the information provided on the professional history and experience form.
 Incomplete case logs, including drop down menu for location, will not be accepted!